 Synthetic cannabinoids are not organic, but are chemical compounds created in a laboratory.
 Since 2009, law enforcement has encountered hundreds of different synthetic cannabinoids that are being sold as "legal" alternatives to marijuana.
-These products are being used for their psychoactive properties and are packaged without information as to their health and safety risks.
+These products are being abused for their psychoactive properties and are packaged without information as to their health and safety risks.

-Synthetic cannabinoids are sold at small convenience stores, head shops, gas stations, and online from both domestic and international sources.
+Synthetic cannabinoids are sold as "herbal incense" and "potpourri" under names like K2 and Spice, as well as many other names, at small convenience stores, head shops, gas stations, and via the Internet from both domestic and international sources.
 These products are labeled "not for human consumption" in an attempt to shield the manufacturers, distributors, and retail sellers from criminal prosecution.
 This type of marketing is nothing more than a means to make dangerous, psychoactive substances widely available to the public.